 If you are visiting Charleston, why not make a day of it by taking in some more of the fantastic places to visit nearby, many of them with Bloomsbury connections.

-Charleston’s rural setting in the South Downs National Park make it an ideal place to walk, cycle or tour towards and visitors that arrive by foot or bike can receive a Green Traveller discount for House & Garden entry.
-For ramblers or those exploring the South Downs Way, our wonderful cafe is also the perfect pit stop for refreshment and food, either a light bite, a delicious lunch or an afternoon tea.
+Charleston’s rural setting in the South Downs National Park make it an ideal place to walk, cycle or tour towards and visitors that arrive by foot or bike can receive a Green Traveller discount for House and Garden entry.
+For ramblers or those exploring the South Downs Way, our wonderful café is also the perfect pit stop for refreshment and food, either a light bite, a delicious lunch or an afternoon tea.

 Situated in the heart of the South Downs, the landscape around Charleston offers a number of countryside walks.